Cervical Screening: What Pacific women need to know

 Having the test

-Having a smear taken takes a few minutes.
-Some women find it a little uncomfortable, but it does not hurt.
+Cervical screening only takes a few minutes.
+You may find it a little uncomfortable, but it should not hurt.

-A few cells will be taken from your cervix (the neck of the womb) and placed in a liquid solution that preserves the cells for testing.
-The test checks for any cell changes.
-Any abnormal cells will be treated to prevent cancer developing.
+A few cells will be collected from your cervix (the neck of the womb) and placed into a liquid solution that preserves the cells for testing.
+The test looks for abnormal cells.

-In some situations, women having a cervical smear test will also be offered an HPV test – which tests for the virus that may lead to cervical cancer.
-The HPV test is performed on the same sample as the smear test, so there is no need to have a second test.
+In some situations you may be offered an HPV test – which tests for the virus that may lead to cervical cancer.
+The HPV test is performed on the same sample as the cervical screening test, so there is no need to have a second test.